indabax-za/indabax-za.github.io/content/partners/_index.md

 opacity: 60
 min_header_height: 50vh
 type: sponsors

 ---
 Our **partners** are more than just those established companies that give us money.
 They are the most avid believers in our South African machine learning community.
 They are startups pushing boundaries and expanding local expertise.
 They are the people who advocate within their businesses to do more.
 And succeed.
 Our partners help to grow the IndabaX year-on-year.
 They are involved in ensuring the conference is a success.
 They are innovators looking to try new things and explore experiments beyond the conference.
-They believe in the event, the organisers, the IndabaX community, the South African people, and the Deep Learning Indaba movement sweeping across the ~continent~ world that sparks innovation and uplifts African **people**.
+They believe in the event, the organisers, the IndabaX community, the South African people, and the Deep Learning Indaba movement sweeping across the \~continent\~ world that sparks innovation and uplifts African **people**.
 Plus, it's all tax-deductible.

 {{< class "btn btn-lg btn-secondary col-12 col-md-6 offset-md-3 text-white" >}}
 [Get involved in supporting the commumity!](https://drive.google.com/file/d/1vrXwFsBp8gAgXxFtipxzU7CP_dF5THjz/view?usp=sharing)
 {{< /class >}}

+Just looking to give back, no strings attached?

+{{< class "btn btn-outline-danger col-12 col-md-4 offset-md-4" >}} [donate now!](https://www.payfast.co.za/donate/go/deeplearningindabaxsouthafricanpc "donate now on PayFast cause index") {{< /class >}}